Wavelet-Packet Content for Positive Operators: Trace class greedy extraction

 Since each $R^{(k)}$ is positive, its trace norm agrees with its trace $\Vert R^{(k)}\Vert_{1}=\mathrm{tr}\left((R^{(k)})\right)$.
 The estimate above therefore shows that $\Vert R^{(k)}\Vert_{1}\to0$ as $k\to\infty$, i.e., $R^{(k)}\to0$ in $\mathcal{S}_{1}$.

 Using \eqref{eq:2-4-1}, we get

 The right-hand side tends to zero as $m\to\infty$, so $\sum_{k\ge1}D_{k}$ converges to $R$ in trace norm. \end{proof}

-\begin{rem} It may be helpful to restate the depth-$n$ greedy rule using the boundary measures from \prettyref{thm:3-1}.
-Since each $R^{(k)}$ is positive trace-class, it has an associated finite Borel measure $\mu_{R^{(k)}}$ on $\partial\mathcal{T}$ satisfying
+\begin{rem} The boundary formulation from \prettyref{thm:3-1} gives a convenient description of the depth $n$ greedy rule.
+Since each $R^{(k)}$ is positive trace class, it has an associated finite Borel measure $\mu_{R^{(k)}}$ on $\partial\mathcal{T}$ satisfying